Game Seer Venture Partners will invest $11.1 million in game projects

 “Everything is transparent at all times, we are always available and we love games.
 From us the studios receive smart money and no stupid money,” Vernizeau said.
 “With many years of experience in digital distribution and our large network, we can bring the developers together with the right partners at all levels if required.”

-The founders will use their expertise and intuition, as well as their own self-developed analysis and evaluation tool that provides them with a valuable basis for making decisions based on various key performance indicators (KPIs).
+The founders will use their expertise and intuition as well as their own self-developed analysis and evaluation tool that provides them with a valuable basis for making decisions based on various key performance indicators (KPIs).

 “We built an internal tool we can use for forecasts with different models and different data,” Vernizeau said.